pingshunhuangalex/rime-keydo/README.md

 ## Update

-- To update Rime: right-click the input method icon at the bottom-right of the screen and hit `Check for updates`
+- Update Rime: right-click the input method icon at the bottom-right of the screen and hit `Check for updates`

+- [All your user configs will be lost after the Rime XKJD update] Backup your git configs in the hidden folder (`C:\Users\%USERNAME%\AppData\Roaming\Rime\.git`)

-- To update Rime XKJD dictionaries: go to the installation tools folder and run the update script (`D:\Rime XKJD\Rime_JD\Tools\SystemTools\WindowsTools\update.bat`)
+- Update Rime XKJD: go to the installation tools folder and run the update script (`D:\Rime XKJD\Rime_JD\Tools\SystemTools\WindowsTools\update.bat`), or just re-intialise everything using the start script (`D:\Rime XKJD\start.bat`)

-- If user configs are lost after the update, just restore them by replacing all default configs in `C:\Users\%USERNAME%\AppData\Roaming\Rime` with the user configs in this repo again (including the hidden git folder, so all future modifications can be managed by git)
+- Right-click the input method icon at the bottom-right of the screen and hit `Quit`, so the Rime service is shut down before restoring your customisation

+- Revert git configs in the hidden folder to the ones pointing to this repo (so you can see what's been changed after the update)

+- Review all changes carefully to ensure your customisaion is restored while updates on Rime XKJD (input methods and dictionaries) remain effective

+- Restart your OS to bring back the Rime service

 - Right-click the input method icon at the bottom-right of the screen and hit `Redeploy`